vitor2806/nlw-esports/README.md

 - Mobile version
   - to run mobile version you must first change mobile/libs/api.ts
-    - in this file you can change BASE_URL variable to your machine IPV4 Address.
+    - in this file you can change IP variable to your machine IPV4 Address.
   - its also needed that you have a compatible mobile emulator or expo go installed in your phone.

 ```bash